scastd/anvil/docs/core-concepts.md

 1. **Schema introspection**
     - Anvil checks that the class is annotated with `@Validate`.
     - If `value = false`, validation is disabled and an error is thrown.
-    - It verifies that every field has `@ValidateField` and that annotation combinations are allowed.
+   - It verifies that annotation combinations are allowed (e.g. numeric range restrictions).

 2. **Input extraction**
     - For each field, the processor reads the value from the input JSON (boolean, number, string, etc.).